 RIGHTS AND OBLIGATIONS OF COMPANY

-RNE herby undertakes and agrees that the representatives of ETPL shall have reasonable access at the Location in order to perform the obligation set out under this Agreement.
+BSG hereby undertakes and agrees that the representatives of ETPL shall have reasonable access at the Location in order to perform the obligation set out under this Agreement.

-RNE shall provide all the information, as may be reasonably required by ETPL in a manner enabling ETPL to carry out its obligations under this Agreement.
-Any information provided under the Agreement shall be provided by the RNE to ETPL without any consideration.
+BSG shall provide all the information, as may be reasonably required by ETPL in a manner enabling ETPL to carry out its obligations under this Agreement.
+Any information provided under the Agreement shall be provided by the BSG to ETPL without any consideration.

-RNE herby undertakes and agrees that a minimum of [●] kilograms of Waste shall be available for collection at the Location on periodical collection days.
+BSG herby undertakes and agrees that a minimum of [●] kilograms of Waste shall be available for collection at the Location on periodical collection days.

-RNE specifically agrees and undertakes that the Waste to be collected by ETPL at the Locations is not hazardous in nature and ETPL shall not at any point in time be required to collect any hazardous waste.
+BSG specifically agrees and undertakes that the Waste to be collected by ETPL at the Locations is not hazardous in nature and ETPL shall not at any point in time be required to collect any hazardous waste.

-It is agreed by the RNE that in the event a holiday coincides with the collection day or a Force Majeure Event occurs, ETPL shall be excused for such days, however, ETPL may collect the Waste on the day succeeding to the collection day.
+It is agreed by the BSG that in the event a holiday coincides with the collection day or a Force Majeure Event occurs, ETPL shall be excused for such days, however, ETPL may collect the Waste on the day succeeding to the collection day.

 RIGHTS AND OBLIGATIONS OF ETPL

-Subject to timely payment of the Consideration, ETPL agrees and undertakes to provide the Services to the RNE.
+Subject to timely payment of the Consideration, ETPL agrees and undertakes to provide the Services to the BSG.

 CONSIDERATION

-The RNE herby agrees and undertakes to pay to ETPL the following amounts for the Services, which shall be exclusive of any and all applicable taxes including, but not limited to, goods and services tax:
+The BSG herby agrees and undertakes to pay to ETPL the following amounts for the Services, which shall be exclusive of any and all applicable taxes including, but not limited to, goods and services tax:

-(i) Collection and recycling of Waste as generated at Location – As per Annexure 1

-(ii) Providing the Training Program – Rs.
-25,000/- (Rupees Twenty Five Thousand Only)
+(i)Providing daily waste collection services charged monthly – Rs 30,000/-( Rupees Thirty Thousand Only)

-(iii) Document Destruction Services – As per Annexure 3
+(ii) Recyclable scrap rates - Annexure 1 (iii) Construction waste disposal Services – As per Annexure 3

 The amounts under (i), (ii) and (iii) above shall be collectively referred to as “Consideration”.

-ETPL shall raise an invoice upon the RNE on monthly basis for any part of the Consideration and the RNE shall within seven (7) days from the receipt of the invoice pay the same to ETPL via online transfer, details of which are provided herein below:
+ETPL shall raise an invoice upon the BSG on monthly basis for any part of the Consideration and the BSG shall within fifteen (15) days from the receipt of the invoice pay the same to ETPL via online transfer, details of which are provided herein below:

-Name of the Bank:
+Name of the Bank: [●]

-Name of the Account Holder:
+Name of the Account Holder: [●]

-Account No.:
+Account No.: [●]

 TERMS AND CONDITIONS